drummersface/sprint04/README.md

 Description of project: This project examines various aspects and trends related to vehicle data.

-The following are the methods and libraries used to implement it:
+The following are the methods and libraries used in the implementation:

-Libraries:
+Libraries

 - Streamlit (streamlit): Used for building the interactive web application.
 Specifically, it is used to create the user interface, display text, and render visualizations.
 - Pandas (pandas): Used for data manipulation and analysis.
 In this code, it reads the CSV file and manages the DataFrame for data operations (like handling missing values).